History of the New York Rangers: Post-lockout revival (2005–2014)

 The Rangers were one of four NHL teams to open their 2008–09 season in Europe, being featured in the Victoria Cup final, defeating the European Champions Cup winner Metallurg Magnitogorsk in Bern, Switzerland.
 The Rangers followed by playing two NHL regular season games against Tampa Bay in Prague on October 4 and 5, winning both games 2–1.
 The Rangers tied the 1983–84 Rangers for the best start in franchise history with a 5–0 record and set the franchise record for best start in a season through the first 13 games by going 10–2–1 for 21 points, with the 10 wins and 21 points each becoming franchise records.
 However, a successful start to the season was tempered with by the news of the sudden death of 2007 first-round pick Alexei Cherepanov, which occurred during a KHL game in Russia on October 13, 2008.
 A disappointing second half of the season followed.
 After the Rangers went 2-7-3 in their previous 12 games, on February 23, 2009 coach Tom Renney was fired, with 2004 Stanley Cup and Jack Adams Award winner John Tortorella named as his replacement.
 The Rangers made the 2009 playoffs, but lost their opening round series to the Washington Capitals four games to three after winning the first two games in Washington and having a 3–1 series lead after Game 4.
 On June 30, 2009, the Rangers traded Scott Gomez, Tom Pyatt and Michael Busto to the Montreal Canadiens in exchange for Chris Higgins, Ryan McDonagh, Pavel Valentenko and Doug Janik.
 With Gomez's contract and salary cap hit gone, the Rangers then signed superstar Marian Gaborik on July 1, the first day of free agency.

 In the 2009–10 season, the Rangers failed to make the playoffs for the first time in five years.
 There was some criticism that the off-season acquisition of Gaborik, among other top-tier players, had not paid off.
 However, Gaborik scored 42 goals and 86 points in the season, an impressive return for the team.
-Despite of a strong 8–2 start to the season, the Rangers appeared to play inconsistently with numerous losing streaks.
+Despite a strong 8–2 start to the season, the Rangers appeared to play inconsistently with numerous losing streaks.
 By March 2010, the Rangers were in danger of falling out of the 2010 playoff race entirely, but they registered a respectable 7–1–2 record to finish the season.
 The final two games of the season were a home-and-home against the Philadelphia Flyers.
 The first was April 9, 2010, in New York, and the Rangers skated away with the victory, keeping their postseason hopes alive.
 The final game of the season would become the deciding game to determine who would make the playoffs.
 The Flyers peppered Rangers goaltender Henrik Lundqvist with 47 shots, but scored only once.
 The game went to a shootout, and the Flyers prevailed to move on to the playoffs despite the strong overall finish to the season by the Rangers.